5D Smiles Dental Implant Center

 Procedure

-What actually happens from the morning of surgery through the final crown — walked through by the surgeon who'll do yours.
+What actually happens from the morning of surgery through the final crown, walked through by the surgeon who will do yours.
 No surprises on surgery day.

 Dr. Henry Qiu, DDS